The Come Up: MidlowHigh

--How did you choose your rap name ?
+-How did you choose your rap name?

-Having a producer background I grew up manipulating frequencies (lows, mids, and highs) I also love fighting games and they typically have a low, mid, and high hit box, and I have suffered from depression so it also represents my emotional status.
+Having a producer background I grew up manipulating frequencies (lows, mids, and highs) I also love fighting games and they typically have a low, mid, and high hitbox, and I have suffered from depression so it also represents my emotional status.

 I spent an entire day with a pad and a pen and wrote down a bunch of names looking for something aesthetically pleasing to stare at.
 I eventually came across mid, low, and high and liked the way they looked together and began finessing with it.
 It stuck to me not only because it looked good but also because it represented who I was as a person.
-I have all these emotions that ultimately make up who I am and my music is the manifestation of all my emotions compacted into a record.
+I have all these emotions that ultimately makeup who I am and my music is the manifestation of all my emotions compacted into a record.
 I can be happy and sad and angry at the same time and so can my music.

 -What is your motivation

-My motivation is my past and my future, my biological father’s failure to pursue his music endeavors and for my unborn children’s dreams.
+My motivation is my past and my future, my biological father's failure to pursue his musical endeavors and my unborn children's dreams.
 How can I look my child in the eyes and tell them they can be anything they want to be if they work hard enough if I never did it or tried it myself.
 I almost gave up music because I saw my father was “ok” with his 9-5 and apartment.
-I thought well, he’s happy maybe it’s not so bad to never accomplish your dreams.
-Then I thought of my future child’s face and cringed.
+I thought well, he's happy maybe it's not so bad to never accomplish your dreams.
+Then I thought of my future child's face and cringed.
 I can never allow him to look at me and be able to fathom the same thought…and give up…I have to lead by example.
 This is all I ever really wanted since I was a boy, to live off my music and to impact others.

 -Has there been any time in your journey where you felt like pursuing something else instead of music

-I’ve always had a plan B. That’s why my music career took so long to start.
-I should of listened to Will Smith when he said as soon as you make a plan b your plan a failed. (paraphrasing) I was always afraid of being poor again that I played things safe.
-I never wanted to be anything else but a musician but I started losing hope cause I needed money NOW and I’m still trying so hard to stay away from dirty money.
-Up until two months ago I was making straight A’s in college for Architecture, was top of my class, and was extremley comfortable.
-I’m great at architecture so I thought maybe that’s what I should do, but everytime I would hear new music and new artist I would get upset because I knew that deep down I’m capable of shifting the culture.
-It reminded me that I’m not doing what I’m supposed to do.
-Music is the only thing in my life that is always on my mind To make a long story short I never actually wanted to do anything else but music, problem is there’s nowhere you can sign an application to become an artist, so I got wrapped up and playing it safe.
-Not anymore, I’ve decided to take a leap of faith, believe in my talents, gamble on myself, drop out of school, and pursue music full time. #seeyouthere #wecantstopbro
+I've always had a plan B. That's why my music career took so long to start.
+I should have listened to Will Smith when he said as soon as you make a plan b your plan failed. (paraphrasing) I was always afraid of being poor again that I played things safe.
+I never wanted to be anything else but a musician but I started losing hope cause I needed money NOW and I'm still trying so hard to stay away from dirty money.
+Up until two months ago I was making straight A's in college for Architecture, was top of my class, and was extremely comfortable.
+I'm great at architecture so I thought maybe that's what I should do, but every time I would hear new music and new artist I would get upset because I knew that deep down I'm capable of shifting the culture.
+It reminded me that I'm not doing what I'm supposed to do.
+Music is the only thing in my life that is always on my mind To make a long story short I never actually wanted to do anything else but music, the problem is there's nowhere you can sign an application to become an artist, so I got wrapped up and playing it safe.
+Not anymore, I've decided to take a leap of faith, believe in my talents, gamble on myself, drop out of school, and pursue music full time. #seeyouthere #wecantstopbro

 -Tell me some of your biggest and/or most enjoyable moments so far?

 The most enjoyable moments happen every time I make a new song.
-It’s like a drug.
-It’s the best feeling in the world when you play back your song and hear all the elements you’ve integrated into a record.
+It's like a drug.
+It's the best feeling in the world when you playback your song and hear all the elements you've integrated into a record.
 I can lose sleep mixing my voice and not even notice.
-That’s how I know this is what I’m meant to do, if you can do it for over 12 hours and not even realize an hour went by that means it’s natural.
-Time becomes non existent when I make music.
+That's how I know this is what I'm meant to do if you can do it for over 12 hours and not even realize an hour went by that means it's natural.
+Time becomes non-existent when I make music.